Karen Translator

 Frequently Asked Questions

 The Karen language is a group of Sino-Tibetan languages spoken by the Karen people of Myanmar and Thailand, with S'gaw Karen and Pwo Karen being the two main dialects.
-S'gaw Karen, which this translator focuses on, has around 3 million speakers and its own script adapted from Burmese writing by missionaries in the 19th century.
+S'gaw Karen is the focus here, has around 3 million speakers, and uses its own script adapted from Burmese writing by missionaries in the 19th century.
 The Karen people also call themselves Knyaw, which is where the alternate name Knyaw language comes from.

 Hello in Karen (S'gaw) is typically romanized as "mu be" for a casual greeting, or "tha blay" in a more formal context, which literally means "you be well."
 Karen is a tonal language, so pronunciation matters and you may hear slight variations between Myanmar Karen and Thailand Karen communities.
 The tool above handles common greeting phrases in both directions.

 S'gaw Karen is the most widely spoken dialect of the Karen language group, used by roughly 3 million people primarily in southeastern Myanmar and along the Thai-Myanmar border.
 It's sometimes called Knyaw language after the Karen people's self-designation, and it's distinct from Pwo Karen, which has its own separate script and dialect features.
-S'gaw Karen is the dialect this translator is trained on.
+The focus here is S'gaw Karen.

 Yes, the Karen alphabet was adapted from Burmese and Mon script by American Baptist missionaries in the early 19th century, most notably Jonathan Wade.
 The script uses circular and rounded characters that share the visual style of Burmese writing but represents S'gaw Karen sounds with a different set of symbols.
 Today it's used in Karen-language books, religious texts, and community media.